 What is the Federal Stafford Loan interest rate?

 Congress sets federal student loan interest rates each year.
-The chart below shows the current federal Stafford Loan interest rates:
+The chart below shows the federal Stafford Loan interest rates for loans disbursed between July 1, 2022, and July 1, 2023:

 These rates are fixed for the life of the loan.
 Interest rates may differ on loans with earlier disbursements, and rates for new loans may be higher or lower in the future.